aviatesk/JET.jl/docs/src/config.md

 # [Configurations](@id JET configurations)

 JET analysis can be flexibly fine-tuned.
-Any entry point explained in [Usages](@ref) can accept any of the configuration parameter described below as keyword arguments (or optional parameters for macros).
+Any entry point explained in the [Usages](@ref) section can accept any of the configuration parameters described below as keyword arguments (or optional parameters for the interactive macros).
-For example, if you want to analyze `some/awesome/code.jl` with turning on `strict_condition_check` configuration and also logs inference process into `stdout`, your can do:
+For example, if you want to analyze `some/awesome/code.jl` with turning on `strict_condition_check` configuration and also logs inference process into `stdout`, you can do:
 ```julia
 report_file("some/awesome/code.jl";
             strict_condition_check = true,